AH1M1-Org/School/Englisch/001_future.md

 ---
 ![Picture C](http://cdn.namespace.media/s/YWS6a8DsnxcKFJc/download/chrome_szKk71uiq9.png)

->The movie is about a alien invasion or a after a atomic war.
-The picture is a scene after the war an shows people how survided the war and they need help to get out the situation.
+>The movie takes place either after an alien invasion or a nuclear war.
+The scene shows people who have managed to survive the devastating event, but they are now in a difficult situation and need assistance to escape or improve their circumstances.

 # Picture C
 ![Picture C](http://cdn.namespace.media/s/zgN6XpdNZZHK3SX/download/chrome_KKtPZJEBS7.png)

->The
+>The movie is set in the year 3000, and it shows a world where rich people live high up in a big building, while poor people live down below in the city.
+There's a lot of crime, and everyone has to fight to stay alive and get what they need.
+The only rule that matters is survival.